PraStar123/icme/README.md

-# icme
+# ICME Lab
-The codes are for the course MM3110: Integrated Computational Materials Engineering Lab. at Indian Institute of Technology, Madras.
+The assignments are for the course MM3110: Integrated Computational Materials Engineering Lab. at Indian Institute of Technology, Madras.
-Assignments are named.